 Tier One: The 66 2/3% applies to this tier.
 So if you make over $746.26 in pre-tax weekly income, all the way up to $1,492.50 you would be entitled to two-thirds of your weekly pre-tax paycheck.
 However, this is where the maximum benefits that you may receive cap out at $995 in pre-tax weekly income.

 Tier Two: If you were to earn $746.25 to $552.78 per week in pre-tax income, your workers’ compensation check would amount to $497.50 regardless of your place within the range.

 Tier Three: If you earn less than $552.77 per week, then your compensation rate would be 90 percent of your weekly pre-tax income.

 All of this data is sourced from the Pennsylvania’s Department of Labor Worker’s Compensation page Check out the page for yourself to make sure the information is still accurate.
 However, while the numbers of the specific tiers may move, you will still fall into one of the three tiers, the highest being the 66 2/3%, the second being the flat rate, and the last being the 90%.

-If you have more questions that this page did not answer, please look at our workers’ compensation page where we cover a multitude of topics regarding workers’ compensation and hopefully answer any remaining questions you may have.
-If you are not currently represented by a workers’ compensation lawyer and would like to be represented by Krasno, Krasno, and Owundinjo, please feel free to contact us.
+If you have more questions that this page did not answer, please read our workers’ compensation page where we cover a multitude of topics including workers’ comp claims, workers’ comp benefits, what to do if you’ve been hurt at work, and hopefully answer any remaining questions you may have.